akselw/elm-workshop/book/Task-1.md

 You should see your empty `commentText` field in the Elm debugger in the browser.

-## Task 1.2: Add a text field to the view
+## Task 1.2: Add a text area to the view

 Next, we want to display what is in the model in the view.
 Currently there is a function called `viewSuccess`, which looks like this: